On this month

 “Numeracy is the capacity, confidence and disposition to use mathematics in daily life.
 Children bring new mathematical understandings through engaging with problem solving.
 It is essential that the mathematical ideas with which young children interact are relevant and meaningful in the context of their current lives.”
 Early Years Learning Framework (2009)

 Last month the pre-schoolers worked on their numeracy skills specifically, their number recognition and formation.
 We’ve playfully incorporated numbers into our experiences using fun songs such as ‘the 5 little monkeys’ and outdoor games.
-One activity they particularly enjoyed was the car number tracing activity planned for the younger pre-schoolers to participate in.
-This activity required the children to follow the arrows of the numbers using their paint filled cars.
-It allowed them to practice their proper number formation in a fun colourful way.
-The children enjoyed the experience discussing what numbers they had the colours they were using!
+One activity they particularly enjoyed was the car number tracing activity designed for the younger pre-schoolers to participate in.
+This activity required the children to follow the arrows within the number outlines using their cars filled with paint.
+This allowed them to practice their proper number formation in a fun and colourful way.
+The children enjoyed the experience as they discussed amongst themselves what numbers they had the colours they were using!

-This fun and simple activity is great to do at home!
+This fun and simple activity can be easily recreated at home!

 Glebe Markets: Every Saturday 10am-4pm